The Diesel Page|

 The electric fuel lift pump used in the 1988 and newer GM diesels is powered through an oil pressure switch while the engine is running and 5-7 psi of oil pressure is present.
 Some 6.2/6.5 owners have experienced a high rate of either oil pressure switch or lift pump failures.
 Some of these could be attributed to the design of the associated components and not having a suitable rating for the electrical load.
 This article will show what you can do to increase the reliability of the lift pump system.

 In the previous article, we learned about the Vehicle Speed Sensor Buffer (aka Digital Ratio Adapter), and showed how to modify a 14-jumper VSSB to correct the speedometer for different tire diameters or gearing changes.
-The 1992-2000 GM trucks utilize a VSSB to modify, then relay vehicle speed to the computer.
-Located beneath the glovebox, these VSSB modules are configured for a specific gearing and tire diameter.
-This article shows how the most often seen 7-jumper module can be modified.
+This article shows how even the more common 7-jumper module can be modified.

 GM began installing a 130 gpm water pump and a dual thermostat crossover on the 6.5TD in the late 1996 and early 1997 model years (previous models were rated at 87 gpm).
 These components increased coolant flow through the engine block by 74% and through the radiator by 9%.
 This detailed article will show you what modifications are necessary to install these hi-capacity cooling components on 1995 and earlier 6.5TD engines.
 (13 images and a scale template drawing)